SafetyMap

 Staying in St. Hanshaugen: common questions

-St. Hanshaugen currently has a travel score of 87/100 in Oslo, which makes it one of the stronger options for travelers.
+St. Hanshaugen has a safety score of 88/100 in Oslo.
+That makes it one of the stronger safety options.